Desktop Support Engineer CV Guide + Tips + Example

 - Completed password changes and supplied active directory support.

-- Answered new hire questions regarding Microsoft Office.
+- Answered new hire questions regarding Microsoft Office, improving productivity by 25%.

 - Trained staff on a new employee computer access protocol.